sdiehl/wiwinwlh/tutorial.md

 [Language.Haskell.TH](http://hackage.haskell.org/package/template-haskell-2.4.0.0/docs/Language-Haskell-TH-Syntax.html#t:Dec)
 we can piece together Haskell AST element by element but subject to our own custom logic to generate the code.
-This can be somewhat painful though as the source-language (called ``HsSyn``) to Haskell is enormous, consisting of around 100 nodes in it's AST many of which are dependent on the state of language pragmas.
+This can be somewhat painful though as the source-language (called ``HsSyn``) to Haskell is enormous, consisting of around 100 nodes in its AST many of which are dependent on the state of language pragmas.

 ```haskell
 -- builds the function (f = \(a,b) -> a)